 Melissa’s agent was able to find such a great deal because as an independent insurance agent, she is able to compare rates and policies from several different companies—not just one big-name company that claims to have the lowest rates.

 Price optimization isn’t an industry-wide practice, but it’s unclear which companies do it and which ones don’t.
-Fortunately, you still have the upper hand even if you have to deal with a company that price optimizes.
+Fortunately, you can still get a great rate on your car insurance.
 All you have to do is shop.

 But keep in mind that price isn’t everything.
 It’s also important that you have the coverage you need and that you can count on your company to provide excellent service when and if you do file a claim.
 Don’t settle for so-so service from a big-name insurance company.